ngocdai94/geolocation/README.md

 ## How this project works?
   1. The file input.csv contains the LAT and LONG coordinates, which will be used to upload to a web server.
 Then, those coordinates will be parsed and displayed to the Google Maps.
 The coordinates will be store in a MySQL Database to retrieve actual address from Latitude and Longitude coordinate.
-  2. Web Page Test Link (in process to create one)
+  2. Web Page Test Link: https://dev.dai-nguyen.com